SqrTT/prophet/readme.md

 #### Pull requests

-If you have made or wish to make some features/fixes, please, make a fork of this repo, do your changes, and send your pull request to this repo into `develop` branch.
-After review it will be merged to `develop`, and during some time it will be available in `master` and extension itself.
+If you have made or wish to make some features/fixes, please, make a fork of this repo, do your changes, and send your pull request to this repo into `master` branch.
+After review it will be merged to `master` and during some time it will be available in extension itself.
 Before making pull request, please, make that it doesn't break anything. (currently there no tests, so test that covers current functionality are welcomed)